 - a) Paratransit fares are the same as fixed route transit as approved by City Council and can be found on the City of Regina website Regina.ca.
-R-Cards may be used interchangeably on paratransit and fixed route transit. - b) Customers must pay the exact fare for the trip when they board.
-This may be paid in cash or by R-Card.
-Operators cannot make change for cash paying customers. - c) Reloadable R-Cards cost \$5 and may be registered.
-A registered card can be replaced if it is lost or stolen and the remaining balance transferred. - d) Cash, rides and a pass may all be loaded onto an R-Card.
-Customers who have a reloadable R-Card may load additional passes, rides or cash onto their card by visiting transit or a transit agent or by submitting payment to an operator.
-Payment must be received before an additional pass, rides or cash will be loaded onto the card. - e) If a reloadable R-Card is not working, it will be replaced at no charge and the customer will be allowed to ride for free until it is fixed.
-R-Cards that are not working because they have been willfully damaged are subject to a \$5 replacement fee. - f) Occasionally, a customer may not be able to pay when he or she gets on (e.g. lost wallet).
-If so, the fare may be paid when the customer arrives at his or her destination or when they take the next trip is taken. - g) Rides and passes are sold by transit and their agents during their business hours of operation.
-A list of agents can be obtained by calling 306-777-7007 or by visiting the City of Regina website Regina.ca.
+The fare payment system is used interchangeably on paratransit and fixed route transit. - b) Customers must pay the exact fare for the trip when they board.
+This may be paid in cash, through the fare payment system, or by a fare payment card.
+Operators cannot make change for cash paying customers.

+- c) Reloadable fare payment cards and may be registered.
+A registered card can be replaced if it is lost or stolen for an additional \$5 and the remaining balance transferred. - d) Customers who have a fare payment account or a reloadable fare payment card may load additional passes or rides onto their card by visiting a transit agent or accessing the fare payment system.
+Payment must be received before an additional pass, rides or cash will be loaded onto the card. - e) If a reloadable fare payment card is not working, it will be replaced at no charge and the customer will be allowed to ride for free until it is fixed.
+Cards that are not working because they have been willfully damaged are subject to a \$5 replacement fee. - f) Rides and passes are sold by transit and their agents during their business hours of operation.
+A list of agents can be obtained by calling 306-777-7433 or by visiting the City of Regina website Regina.ca.